CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 molecules, you can split the full set into smaller sets, and process each of them as a separate job.
 Since this is typical, the Maestro modules have easy-to-use options to define the number of (sub)jobs.
 However, you must know in advance how many (sub)jobs to launch.
-In principle, this requires testing for each different use case.
+In principle, this requires knowing how long one molecule takes, or testing for each different use case.

 !!!
 Note
     When you start with a new kind of work.
 Don't **try** if you got the syntax right with 1000000 molecules and 1000 subjobs.
-Try with 100 molecules and 2 subjobs.
-Learn how long it takes per molecule, adjust your parameters and scale up.
+Try with 50 molecules and 2 subjobs.
+Learn how long it takes per molecule, confirm your submit syntax is correct, adjust your parameters if needed and scale up.

-If you're using the GUI to set up the job script, don't select * (ampersand) but specify a number.
-By default, you'll have this many simultaneous jobs running (or queuing).
+If you're using the GUI to set up the job script, specify how many (sub)jobs (processors) you want to use.

 The 'default' submit script will work "as is" for small jobs, but for large workflows, you'll need to edit it, see below.